 - Add chicken broth, balsamic, and lemon juice and reduce heat.
 Simmer, covered, for 35 minutes, before serving.

-Whenever I create a recipe, I want to ensure that every single ingredient is benefiting the body in some way.
-Let’s take a look at how my Lemon Chicken Kale soup is actually working for you:
+Let’s take a look at how this Lemon Chicken Kale soup is actually working for you:

 Kale – As mentioned, kale is a major source of polyphenols.
 Kale is also high in vitamin A, which stimulates fibroblast cells responsible for keeping skin firm.
 It also helps to slow aging by maintaining healthy skin cell production and by protecting against UV damage.